fsharp/fsharp.org/guides/mac-linux-cross-platform/index.md

 * If your build executes binaries and tasks, make sure the “x” permissions are set for Fsc.exe etc. and all other executables triggered by xbuild.

-* Beware of NuGet package restore bug at https://nuget.codeplex.com/workitem/3435.
+* Beware of [NuGet package restore bug](https://nuget.codeplex.com/workitem/3435).
 In NuGet.targets, the "solutionDir" argument has an extra space.
 This breaks package restore on Mono.